katydecorah/katydecorah.github.io/code/_posts/2013-09-29-incrementally-awesome-sass-labels.md

 ## Things to consider

-I can easily add categories, woo!
+I can also add categories, woo!

 ...but if I end up with more than 9 categories (hopefully not), then my color spectrum is going to get a bit cozy.